 - 10. Execute the following command: load -v -r -b 0xa00000 ramdisk.gz - 11.
 You will see a spinning character in the bottom left hand side of the window.
 Wait until the RedBoot> prompt returns. - 12.
 Next type: fis create -b 0xa00000 -l 0xa00000 ramdisk - 13.
 This command will program the ramdisk.gz file into a Flash partition called ramdisk.
 Wait until the RedBoot> prompt returns. - 14.
 Execute the following command: load -v -r -b 0x80000 zlmage - 15.
 You will see a spinning character in the bottom left hand side of the window.
 Wait until the RedBoot> prompt returns. - 16.
-Next type: fis create -b 0x80000 -l 0x130000 zImage - 17.
+Next type: fis create -b 0x80000 -l 0x140000 zImage - 17.
 This command will program the zlmage file into a Flash partition called zlmage.
 Wait until the RedBoot> prompt returns. - 18.
 The software has now been programmed into Flash.

 Note: The image sizes may increase as new features are added.
 In that case, some of the values in the load and fis create commands may change.
+The size can be determined from the reported status after the load.
+Simply subtract the end address from the start address.
+It is acceptable to make the partition larger than the exact image file size.